-- Describe the solution
+- Describe the solution in a persuasive way

 - End with a call to action (move the prospect closer to becoming a customer)

-Atoms has a great product detail page that highlights the benefits of their shoes, while also offering plenty of imagery and a product video to give customers a full picture of the product.
+Take Atoms.
+They have a great product detail page that highlights the benefits of their shoes, while also offering plenty of imagery and a product video to give customers a full picture of the product.